 Typically, this level 3 apprenticeship will take 15 months.

-A content creator works to a brief.
-They research, prepare and develop the messaging to maximise audience engagement.
-They capture the strategy and objectives of the brand and needs of the customer, client or business.
-The content they create can be used as part of media, advertising, documenting and marketing campaigns.
+Working to a creative brief, the Content Creator researches the message, audience and format before developing high impact content.
+This role is all about maximising audience engagement, capturing the strategy and objectives of the brand and needs of the customer they are aiming to engage.
+The content they create can be used as part of media, advertising and marketing campaigns.

-Typically, they are likely to interact with clients, marketing and digital teams, production teams, budget holders, contributors, artists and end users.
-An employee in this occupation will be responsible for delivering high quality content on time and also on a budget that meets the brief.
+Usually, the Content Creator will interact with clients, marketing and digital teams, production teams, budget holders, contributors, artists and end users.
+An employee in this occupation will be responsible for delivering high-quality content on time and also on a budget that meets the brief.
 They need to be aware of the legal and regulatory framework and take this into account throughout the content development process.

 This apprenticeship is ideal for those in job roles where they are required to produce content in the digital arena.
 This could be someone who blogs or vlogs, posts on social media and also provides web content for their organisation.
 It can be used effectively to support PR roles and alternatively would be helpful for someone who is a junior editor of copy for magazines or newspapers both online and print based.

 Why choose to do a Content Creator Apprenticeship?